Slyfher/Test/README.md

 # Test

-#This repository contains the tests performed for a binary logistic regression
+This repository contains the tests performed for a binary logistic regression comparing Autogrand and a manual gradient

-#comparing Autogrand and a manual gradient
+If the cells do not contain values, it is because a memory error occurred

-#If the cells do not contain values, it is because a memory error occurred
+Also add benchmark tools AD